Vacanti mouse

 The photo of the mouse was passed around the internet, mainly via email, sometimes with little to no text accompanying it leading many people to speculate whether the photo was real.
 In the late 1990s, the picture prompted a wave of protests against genetic engineering—although in this specific experiment no genetic manipulation was performed.

 In an interview with Newsweek, Joseph Vacanti joked that the mouse had the ear removed and then "lived out a happy, normal life".
-However, it is standard for lab workers to kill the mice they work with, and the original paper they published mentions the state of the mice "after sacrifice".
-"Sacrifice" means lab workers killed them.
+However, it is standard for lab workers to kill the mice they work with, and in the original paper published it mentions the state of the mice "after sacrifice", a term referring to the killing of laboratory specimens.